 The Wheel Strategy for options trading is one of the more consistent ways to make income through collecting premiums.
-Before discussing an options trading strategy, it will probably help to go over some of the basics.
+Before discussing an options trading strategy, it will probably help to review some of the basics.
 I never want to assume that every investor knows how to trade options contracts.
-In this article, we will discuss some fairly advanced options terminology, so I want to start off by making sure we’re all on the same page!
+In this article, we will discuss some fairly advanced options terminology, so I want to start by ensuring we’re all on the same page!

 What Is an Options Contract?